Slovak government teeters as more mass protests planned – DW – 02/06/2025

 An unnerved prime minister

 This is not the first time that Fico has faced such a concerted and major display of public anger.
-In 2018, he was ejected from a third term in the PM's chair by massive demonstrations.
+In 2018, he was ejected from a third term in the prime ministerial chair by massive demonstrations.

 Aware that populist nationalism and pro-Russian rhetoric were the drivers of his return to power in late 2023, the combative premier has responded by seeking to expand support for his nominally left-leaning Smer party.